The Rape of Proserpina: Inspiration

 Bernini had access to a great deal of works from his time.
 His connections to Maffeo Barberini and Scipione Borghese in the early part of his career granted him access to the Vatican archives.
 Combined with Bernini's daily visits to the Vatican's collections as a child, and his tutelage under his father, Pietro Bernini, Gian Lorenzo would have had a great deal of sources of inspiration to draw from.

 Bernini may have been inspired by Pietro da Barga's mediocre bronze Pluto and Proserpina, which features a Pluto holding a Proserpina parallel to himself and aloft, as well as a Cerberus at his feet.
-It was likely an attempted reconstructing of Praxiteles' bronze Rape of Proserpina, which has since been lost, but was discussed in Pliny's Natural History.
+It was likely an attempted reconstructing of Praxiteles' bronze Rape of Proserpina, which has since been lost but was discussed in Pliny's Natural History.
 The same work discusses a lost bronze Bacchus statue from Praxiteles, which Michelangelo later reconstructed in marble.
 Therefore, despite the work's apparent poor quality, Bernini may have been following Michelangelo's lead and attempting to reproduce Praxiteles.

 The elevated position of Proserpina is reminiscent of both Giambologna's Abduction of a Sabine Woman and his Hercules and Antaeus.
 In the Abduction of the Sabine woman, the victim is held aloft as she flings her arms out and looks away in despair.
 Similarly, in the other sculpture, Hercules lifts Antaeus up as Antaeus pushes violently against his head.
 Both sculptures are similar to how Proserpina attempts to escape Pluto's grasp, but the Abduction of a Sabine Woman is intended to be viewed from many angles, a key difference from the Rape of Proserpina, which has one predominant perspective.

 Annibale Carracci, a mentor of Bernini, was influential to the form and facial structure of Pluto and Proserpina.
 Characters in the Farnese ceiling have comparable anatomy to Proserpina's voluptuous body and her abductor's musculature.
 Likewise, Pluto's visage is closely related to Carracci's Jupiter, and both the form and facial structure of Proserpina recall Carracci's Andromeda as she flings herself away from Pluto and looks desperately for help.
-Even Cerberus finds analog to Paris' dog in the Farnese ceiling.
+Even Cerberus finds analogue to Paris' dog in the Farnese ceiling.
 Beyond Carracci, the expression of Proserpina resembles the Laocoön (which Bernini had previously restored), and her form mirrors the Niobides.
-Lastly, Pluto's wide stance and the usage of a buttress bear resemble to the Borghese Gladiator, which had recently been purchased by Scipione.
+Lastly, Pluto's wide stance and the usage of a buttress bear resemblance to the Borghese Gladiator, which had recently been purchased by Scipione.